 Embark on the next stage of your educational journey

-ARU College’s Psychology and Sports Science Pre-Master’s pathway is aimed at students looking to progress to one of the prescribed postgraduate degree pathways at Anglia Ruskin University.
-Our pre-master’s course in Psychology and Sports Science will provide you with the skills necessary for studying a master’s degree in these fields.
+ARU College’s Psychology Pre-Master’s pathway is aimed at students looking to progress to one of the prescribed psychology postgraduate degrees at Anglia Ruskin University.
+Our pre-master’s course in Psychology will provide you with the skills necessary for studying a master’s degree in these fields.
 It will support you in developing transferable skills that will assist you in your master’s degree and professional life such as, independent learning, research skills, ethics, and analytical skills.
-Allowing for a smoother transition to your chosen master’s degree within Psychology or Sports Science.
+Allowing for a smoother transition to your chosen master’s degree within Psychology.

 - Applied Positive Psychology – MSc

 - Cognitive and Clinical Neuroscience – MSc

 To meet the requirements for studying the master’s pathways included in this Programme Specification, students’ study four core modules:

 This module aims to help students develop a range of academic and communicative skills necessary for successful study at postgraduate level.

 Students will be taught and will practice a range of transferable communicative skills (written and oral) to prepare students for professional life.
 Students will be encouraged to find useful ways to develop independent learning and encourage students to take responsibility for their personal, academic and professional development.

 This module aims to provide you with a good understanding of research theory and practice, enabling you to understand different qualitative and quantitative research methods.

 The development, nature, scope and organisation of research is discussed in the module.
 You will be taught to define research questions, formulate objectives (organise hypothesis testing where relevant), and set decision criteria.
 The requirement for underpinning research with theory, using tertiary sources in conducting literature research is discussed.
 The methods and sources of primary and secondary data are introduced including: survey techniques, assessing data quality, and methods of analysis.